 Other names and brands may be claimed as the property of others.

-- Please see the readme file for more information about this release.
+- Please see the release notes file for more information about this release.

 - Need more help?
 Refer to the FAQs or get expert advice from the Developer Discussion Forum